AFTER THE IMPRESSIONISTS TALK 1: CÉZANNE

 Part of our Change Makers season of events

-This event is at the Museum in the Headley Lecture Theatre and online via Zoom
+This event takes place at the Museum in the Headley Lecture Theatre, and online via Zoom

 It is the first in our series of talks on Post-Impressionists as Change Makers